How Much Are Fines for Texting and Driving in California?

 How to Avoid Texting and Driving Citations

-The easiest way to avoid texting and driving citations is to not use your phone, or any electronic communication devices, while you drive.
+The easiest way to avoid texting and driving citations is to refrain from using your phone, or any electronic communication devices, while driving.
 However, if you are above the age of 18 and need to make a call or use a voice assistant, make sure your device is hands-free.
 Voice assistants like Siri can make it easy to use your phone without your hands.
-If you’re under 18, don’t use your device at all, not even with voice assistants.
+If you’re under 18, don’t use your device at all, even with voice assistants.

 DID YOU KNOW?